Vanity Fair (novel): Plot summary

 Chapter 32 ends with Waterloo: "No more firing was heard at Brussels—the pursuit rolled miles away.
 The darkness came down on the field and city, and Amelia was praying for George, who was lying on his face, dead, with a bullet through his heart.

 News arrives that Napoleon has escaped from Elba, and as a result the stockmarket becomes jittery, causing Amelia's stockbroker father, John Sedley, to become bankrupt.
 George's rich father forbids George to marry Amelia, who is now poor.
 Dobbin persuades George to marry Amelia, and George is consequently disinherited.
 George Osborne, William Dobbin and Rawdon Crawley are deployed to Brussels, accompanied by Amelia and Becky, and Amelia's brother, Jos.

-George is embarrassed by the vulgarity of Mrs. Major O'Dowd, the wife of the head of the regiment.
-The newly wedded Osborne is already growing tired of Amelia, and he becomes increasingly attracted to Becky, which makes Amelia jealous and unhappy.
+George is embarrassed by the vulgarity of Mrs O'Dowd, the wife of the head of the regiment.
+Newly wedded, he is already growing tired of Amelia, and becomes increasingly attracted to Becky, which makes Amelia jealous and unhappy.
 He is also losing money to Rawdon at cards and billiards.
 At a ball in Brussels, George gives Becky a note inviting her to run away with him (although this fact is not revealed until the end of the book).
-But then the army have marching orders to the Battle of Waterloo, and George spends a tender night with Amelia and leaves.
+But then the army receives marching orders, and George spends a tender night with Amelia before leaving.

-The noise of battle horrifies Amelia, and she is comforted by the brisk but kind Mrs. O'Dowd.
-Becky is indifferent and makes plans for whatever the outcome (for example, if Napoleon wins, she would aim to become the mistress of one of his Marshals).
+The noise of battle horrifies Amelia, and she is comforted by the brisk but kind Mrs O'Dowd.
+Becky is indifferent and makes plans for whatever the outcome (for example, if Napoleon wins, she would aim to become the mistress of one of his marshals).
 She also makes a profit selling her carriage and horses at inflated prices to Jos, who is seeking to flee Brussels.

 George Osborne is killed at the Battle of Waterloo, while Dobbin and Rawdon survive the battle.
-Amelia bears him a posthumous son, who carries on the name George.
+Amelia bears a posthumous son, who carries on the name George.
 She returns to live in genteel poverty with her parents, spending her life in memory of her husband and care of her son.
 Dobbin pays for a small annuity for Amelia and expresses his love for her by small kindnesses toward her and her son.
 She is too much in love with her husband's memory to return Dobbin's love.
 Saddened, he goes with his regiment to India for many years.